Selena Gomez Showered With Gifts During A Dinner Date At The Sunset Tower

 Selena Gomez and The Weeknd have yet to speak of their romance, but their regular outings with one another, many of which have featured them kissing, have made it clear that they are quite taken with one another.
 In fact, the couple is reportedly so serious about their relationship that they are planning to make their red carpet debut during Sunday night’s Grammy Awards.

-Last week, TMZ shared a report, claiming The Weeknd had already officially made Selena Gomez his plus 1 for Clive Davis’ annual pre-Grammy Awards bash.
+Last week, TMZ shared a report, claiming The Weeknd had already officially made Selena Gomez his plus one for Clive Davis’ annual pre-Grammy Awards bash.
 As the report explained, The Weeknd’s team contacted the planners of the party at the end of last month and requested Selena Gomez’s name be added to the guest list.
 As for the actual awards show, the outlet confirmed that both Selena Gomez and The Weeknd will be attending the event.

 Although Selena Gomez and The Weeknd haven’t yet been confirmed to be sitting together, the “Starboy” singer has reportedly put in a request with The Recording Academy to change the current arrangement and allow him to sit with his new flame.